found a new home!

-JEFF is micro-chipped, neutered, heart worm negative and on preventative, and up to date on vaccinations.
-If you have an approved Northern California Border Collie Rescue & Adoptions Adoption Application (http://norcalbcrescue.org/adopt_info.html) and wish to enquire about JEFF, please email us at Adoptions@norcalbcrescue.org.
+If you have an approved adoption application with Northern California Border Collie Rescue & Adoptions and wish to enquire MARY, please email us at Adoptions@norcalbcrescue.org.
 If you have an approved adoption application with Border Collie Rescue of Northern California let us know and we will request it be forwarded to us for consideration.

-JEFF is being fostered in Rancho Cordova in Sacramento County, California.
+MARY Is being fostered in Auburn in Placer County, California.